 There are different methods for grounding a substation.
-The connection to the earth can be made in three major ways which are ring, radial, grid systems.
+The connection to the earth can be made in three ways.
+They are ring, radial, grid systems.

-RADIAL SYSTEM: The radial system has connections with each of the devices present in the substation paired with one or more grounding electrodes.
-This method of substation earthing is most economical but least satisfactory due to the presence of huge surface potential gradients produced during a ground fault.
+The radial system has connections with each of the devices present in the substation paired with one or more grounding electrodes.
+This method is highly economical but least satisfactory due to the presence of huge surface potential gradients produced during a ground fault.

-RING SYSTEM: The ring system is made up of a conductor that is surrounded by the substation equipment and structures and is connected via short links to each one.
-This method of substation earthing is economical and efficient as the ground fault currents are given a prearranged path to travel reducing the surface potential gradient.
+The ring system is made up of a conductor that is surrounded by the substation equipment and structures and is connected via short links to each one.
+This method of substation earthing is economical and efficient as the ground fault currents are given a prearranged path to travel, reducing the surface potential gradient.

-GRID SYSTEM: A grid system involves grounding a substation where all the equipment in the substation should be grounded individually creating an earth mat.
-An earth mat is an earthing system where all the conductors are buried horizontally forming a grid like structure to dissipate the fault current into the earth and also form an equipotential bonding conductor system to maintain the earth resistance for all the equipment below a specified value.
-This system is the most effective as well as most expensive compared to the other systems.
-The grid equalizes the surface potential gradients and hence protects the people and the equipment from faults.
+A grid system involves grounding a substation where all the equipment in the substation should be grounded individually, creating an earth mat.
+An earth mat is an earthing system where all the conductors are buried horizontally forming a grid-like structure to dissipate the fault current into the earth.
+It forms an equipotential bonding conductor system for maintaining the earth resistance for all the equipment below a specified value.
+This system is highly effective and expensive compared to the other systems.
+The grid equalizes the surface potential gradients and protects the people and the equipment from faults.

 The earthing system consists of a low impedance path made up of conductors between the metallic structures and the earth.
-A predetermined circuit is made available for the ground fault current to flow through it rather than the random paths which lack mechanical strength and thermal capacity of carrying the fault current and lead to risking the life of individuals, damage the equipment and in worst case scenario they would cause a fire.
+A predetermined circuit is made available for the ground-fault current to flow through it rather than the random paths.
+These paths lack mechanical strength and thermal capacity of carrying the fault current and lead to risking the life of individuals, damaging the equipment and in the worst-case scenario they would causing a fire.
 This network should be made rigid and with no mistake because, in any case of disturbance in the ground connection, the safety equipment becomes dangerous.